Stem-Cells-Connective-Tissue-Disease-Treatment

 What is Mixed Connective Tissue Disease (MCTD)?

-One common overlap syndrome is shared by diseases such as lupus, scleroderma and polymyositis, and these are referred to as MCTD (mixed connective tissue disease) & Sharp’s syndrome.
+One common overlap syndrome is shared by diseases such as lupus, scleroderma, and polymyositis; these are called MCTD (mixed connective tissue disease) & Sharp’s syndrome.

 Traditional treatment options for Connective tissue disorder